bosonprotocol/boson-protocol-contracts/docs/local-development.md

 ### Prepare git pre-hooks
 Pre-hooks are scripts that runs automatically before each [git hook](https://git-scm.com/docs/githooks) execution.
 We use the pre-commit hook to ensure that all new code follows the style guidelines defined in [eslint](../.eslintrc.json) and [prettier](../.prettierrc) configuration files before it is committed to the repository.
-The pre-commit hook is also used to verify and fix [natspec interfaces ids](./tasks.md#verify-natspec-interface-ids)
+The pre-commit hook is also used to verify and fix [natspec interface ids](./tasks.md#verify-natspec-interface-ids)

 The [Husky](https://typicode.github.io/husky) library is used to manage pre-hooks scripts.
 To make husky work, you must run:

 ```
-husky install
+npx husky install
 ```

 ### Configure Environment